alintulu/reana-demo-JetMETAnalysis/README.rst

 About
 =====

-This `REANA <http://reanahub.io/>`_ reproducible analysis example computes Monte Carlo jet energy corrections.
+This `REANA <http://reanahub.io/>`_ reproducible analysis example computes Monte Carlo (MC) jet energy corrections.
 It involves creating and analysing L1FastJet, L2Relative and L3Absolute MC truth jet energy corrections.
 The code is used by the CMS Jet Energy Resolution and Corrections (JERC) subgroup.
 The main goal of the analysis is to use MC truth information and jet matching techniques to create proper jet energy calibrations.

 Analysis structure
 ==================